utecht/hpc_tut/readme.md

 git clone https://github.com/utecht/hpc_tut
 cd hpc_tut
 ```
-To find a non-trivial amount of work to do this example will follow the [Moving Pictures tutorial](https://docs.qiime2.org/2019.1/tutorials/moving-pictures/) of the QIIME2 microbiome toolset.
+To find a non-trivial amount of work to do, this example will follow the [Moving Pictures tutorial](https://docs.qiime2.org/2019.4/tutorials/moving-pictures/) of the QIIME2 microbiome toolset.
 This will require installing and setting up the QIIME tool on the HPC.
 To accomplish this we will use EasyBuild and a set of EasyBuild scripts found on their online repository. https://github.com/easybuilders/easybuild-easyconfigs
 ```bash
 cd dependencies
 module load EasyBuild